Amund-Fremming/tero-server/Tasklist.md

 **Cache**
 - [x] Implement a generic cache wrapper and implementation for DRY principle for future games and caches
-- [ ] Implement a generic cache for game search pages
+- [x] Implement a generic cache for game search pages
+- [ ] Expand search cache to support passing in functions to handle when its a cache miss
+- [ ] Tests to verify that the cache works

+**Generic feature**
+- [ ] Typed search in a handler
+- [ ] GenericGameService with GetGame, Typed Search

 **WebSocket**
 - [ ] Add websocket support